HarinduVihan/Digital-Clock-Electron/README.md

   or

-  2.2 to create more flexible insatller.
+  2.2. to create more flexible setup installer.

         npm i --save-dev electron-builder
         npm run build